facebookarchive/caffe2/_docs/getting-started/mac.md

 ```
 Brew installs protobuf into `/usr/local` by default.
 Anaconda installs protobuf somewhere under the `anaconda` root folder (the command above assumes that you installed Anaconda into your home directory, as is recommended by Anaconda).

+If you want to use the protobuf in your conda environment but the installation keeps picking up a different protobuf, make sure your are calling cmake with CMAKE_PREFIX_PATH pointing to your conda environment and delete your build folder to delete the cmake cache.

-The easiest way to fix protobuf problems is to uninstall all protobuf versions and then reinstall the one that you want to use.
+If you can't figure out what's wrong, then the easiest way to fix protobuf problems is to uninstall all protobuf versions and then reinstall the one that you want to use.
 For example, if you want to use the protobuf in Anaconda's conda-forge, you could try

 ```bash
 brew uninstall protobuf